A resume objective is a short, goal-focused statement at the top of your resume explaining who you are, what job you want, and what value you bring.

 What is a resume objective?

-A resume objective is a short statement at the top of your resume that explains who you are, what kind of job you’re looking for, and what you bring to the table.
+A resume objective is a short statement at the top of your resume, just below your resume headline, that explains who you are, what kind of job you’re looking for, and what you bring to the table.

-Think of your objective as a quick snapshot that helps recruiters understand your goals right away.
+Think of your objective as a quick snapshot that helps recruiters understand your goals right away, before you dive into your resume sections.

 Resume objectives are especially helpful if you’re a recent graduate or changing careers.